jet-so/AlejandroEscalanteMtz.github.io/blog/index.md

 # Blog RSS link

- Go to [jet-so.github.io/blogRSS](https://jet-so.github.io/blogRSS)to receive updates about me or any of my work/videos.
+ Go to [jet-so.github.io/blogRSS](https://jet-so.github.io/blogRSS) to receive updates about me or any of my work/videos.

  RSS provided via reddit.